Semiconcavity for the minimum time problem in presence of time delay effects

 \section{Conclusions}

-In this paper, we have investigated the regularity properties of the value function associated to a minimum time problem for a delayed control system. \\Time delays in differential equations are very useful for the description of several phenomena.
+In this paper, we investigated the regularity properties of the value function associated to a minimum time problem for a delayed control system.

+Time delays in differential equations are very useful for the description of several phenomena.
 There are situations in which the dynamics does not depend on the present state of the trajectory but is rather influenced by what has happened in some previous instants.
 For instance, in stock exchange, one might have to look at the past market trend in order to make the right investment.
 Other situations in which it is more convenient to look at the past history of the dynamics can be found in epidemiological, biological, social, and economic models.

+First, we established a Lipschitz continuity result and then, using such a property, a semiconcavity result.

-The semiconcavity result we establish in this work is an extension of one achieved in \cite{Cansin} by Cannarsa and Sinestrari.
-Semiconcavity in the classical undelayed case has many applications.
-The analysis of the regularity properties of the minimum time function is relevant since it is connected with the study of Hamilton-Jacobi-Belmann equations.
+Semiconcavity in the classical undelayed case has many applications in optimal control theory.
+It can be useful to derive optimality conditions (see e.g. \cite{CFS, CPS}).
+The analysis of the regularity properties of the minimum time function is also important since it is connected with the study of related Hamilton-Jacobi-Bellman equations.